Alreynn/Alreynn/README.md

 ## Hello there! 👋
 I'm Alreynn.
+I am a student that wonders to learn about technologies.
-This far I have only learned
+So far I have only learned
-1. HTML
-2. CSS
-3. Python (only a bit)
+1. Web Languages (HTML, CSS, Javascript)

-Right now I am learning JavaScript.
+Right now I am trying to learn about dynamic websites, to make them look cool obviously.